auraecosystem/Appimage/Docs.rst

-At a glance, above code simply replaces the Factory pattern should you write them without lml.
+At a glance, above code simply replaces the Factory pattern should you write them without `lmlm`.
 What's not obvious is, that once you got hands-on with it, you can start work on how to do **lazy** loading.